AIBappa/NDK_Tracker/README.md

 # NDK Tracker

-A privacy-first family health tracker PWA for neurodiverse children with local data storage and voice-first interaction.
+A privacy-first family health tracker PWA for Neurodiverse children with local data storage and voice-first interaction.

 This README documents two audiences and workflows: